Welcome to Where and Wander. Are You Lost?

 I was your stereotypical hardworking Asian kid growing up.
 Straight A’s, played the piano, really good at math.
 I even played ping pong and had the bowl cut.
 Right on schedule, I graduated from high school, attended a prestigious Ivy League business school and secured a job with the largest asset manager in the world.

-At the age of 21, I found myself in uncharted territories having accomplished everything my parents had hoped for when they first set foot on American soil.
+At the age of 21, I found myself in uncharted territories, having accomplished everything my parents had hoped for when they first set foot on American soil.
 Now what?

 The Good Life

-I became envious of backpackers who were traveling around the world for stretches of months and years at a time, rather than days or weeks.
+I became envious of backpackers who traveled around the world for stretches of months and years at a time, rather than days or weeks.
 There were so many places to explore and adventures to be had.
 I was earning good money, but I couldn’t use it to buy more time.

 Golden Handcuffs